vajahath/issue-maker/README.md

   next(
     new ExpressRequestError( // use the err class ExpressRequestErrorType.INTERNAL_SERVER_ERROR, // choose err type
-      new Error('testing 500 with cats api'), // put err details. (string format is also supported) ),
+      new Error('testing 500 with cats api'), // put err details. (type:any)
+    ),
   ),
 );